The rule.

 What it requires.

 Use the consumer’s name.
-“Personalised” is literal: the warning must address the consumer by name.
-A generic warning displayed to all visitors fails the personalisation requirement.
+“Personalised” is literal.
+A generic warning shown to all visitors fails.

 Separate surface.
-The personalised warning must be delivered on its own screen, not bundled with other onboarding content.
-The FCA explicitly wants this to be a moment of reflection, not a scroll past.
+Its own screen, not bundled with other onboarding content — a moment of reflection, not a scroll past.

 Appropriateness questionnaire.
-A short knowledge-and-experience assessment with substantive questions.
+Substantive knowledge-and-experience questions.
 “Do you understand crypto can lose value?” (yes/no) is not enough.
-The FCA expects questions that genuinely test understanding.

 Negative-outcome path.
-If the consumer fails appropriateness, the firm must either decline the relationship or proceed with a documented warning and enhanced friction.
+A failing consumer is declined, or proceeds with a documented warning and enhanced friction.
 “Pass everyone” assessments fail FCA review.

 Common violations.